holdenlee/blog/drafts/newcomb.md

 inline: True
 ---

+# Summary

+In this post I introduce Newcomb's Problem, a classical problem (and paradox) in decision theory.
+Although the problem may seem artificial, it is representative of a whole cluster of related problems of practical importance.

+We can look at Newcomb-type problems from two angles.
+One, what does it say about how we should make decisions in our daily lives?
+One one hand, Newcomb's problem is

+ as well as a cluster of related problems.

 Newcomb's Paradox is a classical problem in decision theory.
 There's a lot more you can do with it than argue with what the right answer is.

 My aim is to give a whole constellation of problems that it's related to (which modify the parameters), to disentangle the different threads that make it paradoxical (free will, causality, etc.).
 It leads naturally to a discussion of decision-making for individuals and for society if you think beyond the literal statements.